South Africa national rugby union team: Overall

-Head To Head Results
+Head to head results

-Below is the Test Matches played by South Africa up until 26 November 2022.
+Below is the Test Matches played by South Africa up until 18 November 2025.
 Only fixtures recognised as Test Matches by the South African Rugby Union are listed.

 ± The Cavaliers was the name given to an unofficial (rebel) New Zealand team that toured South Africa in 1986.
 The New Zealand Rugby Union did not sanction the team and do not recognise the side as a New Zealand representative team.